-The so-called Equity Crowdfunding, is a form of Crowdfunding in which investors, through monetary contributions, get a share in the capital of the company with a return on investment through profits, income or capital of the company. , the real estate Crowdfunding is a type of Crowdfunding Equity that is developed in the so-called Participatory Financing Platforms as Icrowdhouse and through which investors make financial contributions for the acquisition of existing real estate or for the implementation of new real estate projects.
+The so-called Equity Crowdfunding, is a form of Crowdfunding in which investors, through monetary contributions, get a participation in the capital of the company with a return on the investment through profits, income or capital of the company.
+In this sense, Real Estate Crowdfunding is a type of Equity Crowdfunding that is developed in the so-called Participatory Financing Platforms such as Icrowdhouse and through which investors make financial contributions for the acquisition of existing real estate or for the start-up of new real estate projects.

-The type of taxation that applies to the income obtained is applied by the Treasury in a progressive manner and according to the following tranches:
+The type of taxation that is applied to the income obtained is applied by the Treasury progressively and according to the following sections:

 - Taxes at 19% for the benefits obtained that are less than € 6.000.

 - Taxes at 21% for the benefits obtained that are between € 6.000 and € 50.000.

 - Taxes at 23% for profits obtained over € 50.000.

 Interest or dividends will be subject to a withholding of 19% (payment on account of the IRPF).

 The promoter of the Real Estate Crowdfunding project will be in charge of making the withholdings and liquidating the payment on account of the personal income tax before the Tax Agency, of the benefits that are distributed to investors.
 It must be taken into account that the Spanish tax system does not apply to the individual benefits of each crowdfunding investment that has been made, but to the total that is made on the sum of all the returns obtained.
 Taxation for the benefits obtained for non-resident foreigners who invest in real estate Crowdfunding are also subject to withholding on the so-called non-resident income tax (IRNR).